zdravkov/kendo-docs/api/dataviz/diagram.md

 ### copy

-Puts a copy of the currently selected diagram items on the (internal diagram) clipboard.
+Puts a copy of the currently selected diagram to an internal clipboard.

 ### cut

-Cuts the currently selected diagram items and puts them on the (internal diagram) clipboard.
+Cuts the currently selected diagram items to an internal clipboard.

 ### paste

-Pastes the content of the (internal diagram) clipboard in the diagram.
+Pastes the content of the internal diagram clipboard.

 ### layout